Chewton: The place we call home

 Chewton

-Heritage is both natural with its Box-Ironbark forests and cultural with the 1850s gold rush.
+Heritage is both natural with its Box-Ironbark Forests, and cultural, with the 1850s gold rush.
 As a result, Chewton is central to the Castlemaine Diggings National Heritage Park.

 Gold discovered in 1851 changed Chewton forever.
 The Forest Creek diggings became the world’s richest ever shallow alluvial goldfield.
 The attraction of gold at Forest Creek led to a huge influx of gold-seekers.
 On the 15th of December 1851, a 15,000-strong meeting of diggers protesting a proposed gold license fee increase was held on the Forest Creek goldfield.
 Now known as the Monster Meeting, it predated the Red Ribbon Rebellion in Bendigo (1853) and Eureka in Ballarat (1854).
 It was a key step towards democracy in the State of Victoria.